JaredCowan/GA-Cohort-Network/README.md

-# Community SocialSite for GA Cohorts
+# SocialSite for GA Cohorts and Instructors

-## Project 4

 ---

 > - Classmates will be able to connect and stay in touch after cohort ends.
-- Students be able to list their current job and be able to make job postings if their job is hiring.
+- Students will be able to list their current job and be able to create job postings if their job is hiring.